lo5an/lo5an.com/logan-cox.md

 I'm a programmer.
 Right now, my main professional focus is on web communication and content management.

-I currently work at the University of Oklahoma where I write CMS components for Adobe CQ that support as much semantic content modleing as I can squeeze in.
+I currently work at the University of Oklahoma where I write CMS components for Adobe CQ, and I try to squeeze in as much semantic content modeling as possible.